AlexMapley/workstation/README.md

 bash run.sh
 ```

-to fire off a new build and create a new bash session.
+to fire off a new build and tunnel into an new bash session.

 To install all dependencies enumerated in the `README`, as well as updating the `.bashrc`, run: